hamzamohiuddin1/cse-15l-lab-reports/week3.md

 ./biomed/ar619.txt
 ./biomed/bcr618.txt
 ```
 -empty lets you specify that you are looking for files that are empty.
+This is useful if you want to delete empty files, but don't know which files are empty.
+In this case, several files are empty so they may not be useful.
 From https://www.geeksforgeeks.org/find-command-in-linux-with-examples/